stestoltz/DromedaryDrones/README.md

 - Java
 - JavaFX
 - Eclipse IDE
+- Google Maps API

 ## How to Use
 Once you have your copy of the project you can go ahead and run the Main.java class in the javaFXForms package ([Found here](./src/javaFX_Forms/Main.java)).
 This will display the main form GUI which will allow you to access several settings forms as well as run a simulation and view the results of that simulation.

 ![](res/main_form_image.jpg)